The last bastion of anti-abortion Democrats — and the move to oust them

 "Everybody kind of knows each other.
 It's not six degrees of separation, it's one degree," Bracy said.
 "I know the other side is recruiting candidates, but it's hard for someone to come from outside the district and tell people how they should vote."

-The Catholic Diocese in Rhode Island is unusually active in state politics.
-Its lobbyist, Father Bernard Healey, is a regular sight in the Capitol.
+The Roman Catholic Diocese in Rhode Island is unusually active in state politics.
+Its lobbyist, the Rev. Bernard Healey, is a regular sight in the Capitol.
 And the church is not afraid to throw its weight around or even dole out old-school retribution.

 It once excommunicated the head of the state's Planned Parenthood chapter and barred then-Rhode Island Rep. Patrick Kennedy, a scion of the most famous Catholic family in America, from receiving communion.
 In 2014, a vote for same-sex marriage cost the speaker of the State House his leadership role at his local parish.